pythonpioneer/messy/README.md

 **Behavior:**

-- Creates the main directory `hrk.hrk`.
+- Creates the main directory `hrk.hrk`, your personal vault.
-- If the directory already exists.
-You can continue!
+- If the vault already exists, Messy will simply smile and let you carry on.

 ## `hide` Command

-Encrypt all files inside the `hrk.hrk` directory.
-It will first prompt to `Enter and confirm the new password` everytime you use the `messy hide` command.

-> Do not forget the password, it's the only way to recover your data.
+Step into the role of a guardian and **lock away your treasures**.
+The `hide` command will **encrypt everything inside your `hrk.hrk` vault**, guarding it with a password that only you hold.

+> ⚠️ **The Vault Key Warning**
+> Your password is the **only key** to unlock these secrets.
+Lose it, and your treasures remain sealed forever.

 **Usage:**